[Feature] How spies use women to steal EU secrets

 "The threat of revealing his amorous adventures to his spouse would constitute a very effective instrument of pressure," it added.

-And EU-badge wearing military officers on overseas missions have also put themselves at risk of "pressure", by breaking the so-called '11th commandment' of counter-espionage.
+And EU-badge wearing military officers on overseas missions have also put themselves at risk of "pressure", by breaking the '11th commandment'.

 "Nothing except money and sex interested him ... [and] he got a young girl pregnant from the family of the commander-in-chief of the Congolese army," another VSSE report, from 2014, noted, speaking of a colonel from an EU member state on an EU peace-keeping mission in Africa.